Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Methods

 \subsection{Target computation}

-We compute the coefficients of the regression defined in Eq.\ \ref{eq:Y} with monthly factors available on-line at \cite{dataFamaFrenchWebsite} and monthly price returns over periods of 5 civil years.
-For instance, the regression coefficients used to compute the 2017 target possibly explained by 2017 ESG features are computed with historical data ranging from 2013 to 2017.
-We then compute targets over the year corresponding to the year of the ESG features.
+We compute the coefficients of the regression defined in Equation \eqref{eq:Y} with monthly factors available online at \cite{dataFamaFrenchWebsite} and monthly price returns over periods of 5 civil years.
+For instance, the regression coefficients used to compute the 2017 target, possibly explained by 2017 ESG features, are computed with historical data ranging from 2013 to 2017.
+We then compute targets over the year corresponding to the year of the publication of the ESG features: as we are in an explanatory setting, we want to explain the return of a company for a specific year using the ESG profile of this company during the same year.